 14. Vizslas Are A Good Family Pet

-Despite their breeding as hunting dogs, vizslas are also excellent family pets.
+Despite their breeding as hunting dogs, vizslas can also be excellent family pets.

 They are affectionate, sensitive, playful and loving dogs who get along well with children and other pets.